prothitoshovon/prothitoshovon.github.io/_teaching/cse220-data-structures.md

 ---

-This course introduces the concepts of the fundamental data structures of computer science, such as arrays (linear and multidimensional), linked lists, stacks, heaps, hashing and graphs.
+This course introduces the concepts of the fundamental data structures of computer science, such as

+- arrays (linear and multidimensional)
+- linked lists (singly and doubly)
+- binary trees
+- stacks
+- heaps
+- hashing
+- graphs